wwcdxyz/cachemap/README.md

 ## Usage
 1. Include as a dependency into your project (or just copy/paste source code)
-2. Define class that extends `xyz.wwcd.itemscache.ItemsCache`
+2. Define class that extends `xyz.wwcd.cachemap.CacheMap`
 3. Declare as a static field in your domain service.

 > To avoid redundant cache initializations by multiple instances of a domain service, check if cache have been already initialized.